near/docs/docs/3.tutorials/examples/count-near.md

 </Tabs>

-If you choose Gitpod a new browser window will open automatically with the code, give it a minute and the frontend will pop-up (make sure the pop-up window is not blocked).
+If you choose Gitpod, a new browser window will open automatically with the code.
+Give it a minute, and the frontend will pop up (ensure the pop-up window is not blocked).

 If you are running the app locally, enter the directory where you cloned it and use `yarn` to install dependencies, and `yarn start` to start it.